r-keegan/di-workshop-09-files/README.md

 questions:

 - **What does utf-8 mean**
+UTF-8 is a compromise character encoding that can be as compact as ASCII (if the file is just plain English text) but can also contain any unicode characters (with some increase in file size).

+UTF stands for Unicode Transformation Format.
+The '8' means it uses 8-bit blocks to represent a character.
+The number of blocks needed to represent a character varies from 1 to 4.
 - **Why does adding it change what our code does?**
+One of the really nice features of UTF-8 is that it is compatible with nul-terminated strings.
+No character will have a nul (0) byte when encoded.
+This means that C code that deals with char[] will "just work".
 - Extra: **what other things could we try adding instead of `utf-8`?**
+ASCII: US-ASCII, ISO 646, ANSI_X3.4-1968
+ISO-8859-1: Latin-1, iso88591
+UTF-8: utf8, UTF_8,

 Now, `readFileSync` should be returning a _string_ containing the contents of our file.